moonbeam-foundation/xcm-sdk/mkdocs/docs/reference/xcm.md

 - `amount` ++"bigint"++ - The amount of the asset

-It also contains utility methods for converting the amount to different formats, comparing amounts, and more.
+It contains methods for converting the amount to different formats, comparing amounts, and more.
 Some of the most important methods are:

 - `isSame` - Checks if the asset in question is the same as another asset, without considering the amount
 - `isEqual` - Checks if the asset in question is the same as another asset, and also the amount is the same
 - `copyWith` - Creates a new `AssetAmount` object copy, with the specified properties

+It also leverages the [asset utility methods](#asset-utility-methods) using the properties of the `AssetAmount` object.

 </div>

 ```js title="Example"